AntalThomas/Shopping_List/README.md

 ## How to use
 1. Sign Up/Log In
-2. Click the ➕
+2. Click the ➕ to create a new list
 3. Create a name for your list
 4. Click on the list to open it
-5. Type into the add item input and click the button
+5. Type into the add item input and hit enter
-6. Click the trash bin to remove the item or the checkbox to cross it off
+6. Click the 🗑️ to remove the item
+7. Click on the item to cross it off
 7. Click the hamburger menu to return to all your lists or to log out
-8. Click the trash bin to remove the list
+8. Click the 🗑️ to remove the list
 9. Sign Out